Seminar

 Required work

--Methodology workshop: Methodological support will focus on developing and deepening the subject of the dissertation, constructing the problematic, working methods (researching sources, exploiting data, bibliographical work) and field analysis.
+Methodology workshop: Methodological assistance will focus on developing and deepening the subject of the dissertation, constructing the problematic, working methods (researching sources, exploiting data, bibliographical work) and field analysis.

-Hours: 2h CM + 1h30 methodological workshop + 1h individual follow-up
+Hourly load: 2h CM + 1h30 methodology workshop + 1h individual follow-up

 Learning objectives